dechantoine/ModelingEarthquakeDamage/README.md

 ### 5 - Classifiers

-In this notebook, I fit then evaluate by crossvalidation some of the most used algorithms for classification : Decision Tree, Random Forest and Nearest Neighbors.
+In this notebook, I fit then evaluate by crossvalidation some of the most used algorithms for classification : Random Forest, Extra Trees, XGBoost and Nearest Neighbors.
 I also tune them by using skopt library.

 ### 6 - Multi Layered Perceptron